almamedia/il-substance-jsx/README.md

 ### Setting JSX pragma

-In order to be able to set a different pragma for parsing jsx (and to be able to parse it in the first place), we are using babel plugin [`transform-react-jsx`](https://babeljs.io/docs/plugins/transform-react-jsx/).
+Babel plugin [`transform-react-jsx`](https://babeljs.io/docs/plugins/transform-react-jsx/) allows parsing JSX, and setting a different pragma for parsing JSX.

-By default `transform-react-jsx` uses `React.createElement` as the pragma that is used to transform jsx into regular javascript.
+By default `transform-react-jsx` uses `React.createElement` as the pragma that is used to transform JSX into regular javascript.

-As a relatively little known feature, its possible to configure the plugin to use a different jsx pragma, than the default `React.createElement`.
+As a relatively little known feature, its possible to configure the plugin to use a different JSX pragma, than the default `React.createElement`.

-In order to transform JSX defined elements into Substance's element structure, the jsx pragma needs to point to a custom transformation function.
+In order to transform JSX defined elements into Substance's element structure, the JSX pragma needs to point to a custom transformation function.
 In this case that function is `dom.bind({$$})` (no spaces allowed).

 This can be done in two ways: